 March Capital Management hired Handel Architects to manage the architecture and interior designs, though the firm has maintained much of the pre-approved facade design from Studio N.

 The property is in a retail and public amenity-rich area.
 Polk Street, a major commercial thoroughfare, is just one block away.
-The property is beside the Van Ness and Union Street bus stop, serviced by the 30, 45, 49, 70, 90, 101, and the Downtown.
-Van Ness is also under redevelopment to produce a dedicated Bus Rapid Transit line.
+The property is beside the Van Ness and Union Street bus stop, serviced by the 30, 45, 49, 70, 90, 101, and Van Ness is also under redevelopment for the dedicated Bus Rapid Transit line.

 City records show that the property sold in January of 2020 for $8 million.
 The new construction is estimated to cost $18.5 million as led by Achill Beg Construction.
 March Capital Management has shared with SFYIMBY that groundbreaking is expected by mid to late June.